Devices, Browsers, Software, & Apps

 Devices

-• For your primary device, you will need access to a Windows laptop or desktop computer, MacBook, iPad, or Chromebook connected to the Internet 3-5 days per week.
+• For your primary device, you will need access to a Windows laptop or desktop computer, MacBook, or Chromebook connected to the Internet 3-5 days per week.
 Please see Software below to learn what free Microsoft 365 apps can be installed on certain devices.

 • When taking an online test, it is important to have a stable connection.
 Wired connections are better than wireless.